 Mr Ivanishvili, a tycoon who made his fortune in Russia, was portrayed by the ruling party during the election campaign as being pro-Moscow.

-Russia has not had diplomatic ties with Georgia since the two countries' brief war over the breakaway Georgian territory of South Ossetia in August 2008.'No excesses'
+Russia has not had diplomatic ties with Georgia since the two countries' brief war over the breakaway Georgian territory of South Ossetia in August 2008.

 "We are striving towards Europe and Georgia will definitely be able to become a member of Nato soon," Mr Ivanishvili said after the talks with President Saakashvili in the capital, Tbilisi.

 "We talked about foreign policy, our visions and so forth.
 The foreign policies declared by both sides - that Europe and the Euro-Atlantic space represent our strategies - are in accord."

 Mr Saakashvili said that he, as president, would ensure the transfer of government functions would go forward "without any excesses".